Light-Workflow Runner

 Local runner config can request capabilities, but the server decides the effective capabilities.
 A runner cannot claim work merely because it sets an environment variable or local values.yml value.

-The task lease is the enforcement object.
-The runner should execute a task only when it has a valid lease issued by the control plane.
+The execution lease is the enforcement object.
+The runner should execute an attempt only when it has a valid lease issued by the control plane.
+Workflow correlation is present for a workflow subject; agent correlation is present for an agent subject.

 Lease example: